8ctavio/vergil/apps/docs/src/functions/ModelGroup.md

 The `ModelGroup` class creates an object of component models that allows to perform bulk operations with them.
 The `ModelGroup`'s constructor accepts two parameters: `fields` and `validator`.

 The `fields` parameter expects an object whose own enumerable string-keyed properties are mapped into the `ModelGroup`'s created object instance as model objects with the same property names.
-The `fields` property values must be *model specification objects* which are internally used to create corresponding models with the [`useModel`](/composables/useModel) composable; a model specification object's `value` property and the rest of the object are used, respectively, as the `useModel`'s `value` and `options` parameters.
+The `fields` property values must be *model specification objects* which are internally used to create corresponding models with the [`useModel`](/composables/useModel) composable; a model specification object's `value` property and the rest of the properties are used, respectively, as the `useModel`'s `value` and `options` parameters.
 Therefore, in general, an specification object of the form `{ value, ...options }` is transformed into the model `useModel(value, options)`.

 ```js
 new ModelGroup({